 - Slow handwriting speed and illegible handwriting

-If you suspect your child or student struggles visual perception, rule out any physical issues with the eyes first by taking your child to an optometrist.
-Be sure to also ask that they receive a binocular vision exam.
+If you suspect your child or student struggles with visual perception, rule out any physical issues with the eyes first by taking your child to an optometrist for an eye exam.

-Then ask to talk to an Occupational Therapist or your child's physician to ask for an Occupational Therapy evaluation to address any visual perception concerns.
+Also, your child’s physician to request an Occupational Therapy evaluation to address any visual perception concerns.

 Visual Perception and Occupational Therapy